-People with an HIV infection experience different symptoms in the early and late stages of infection.
-Mostly, these symptoms are the same in women and men, but some symptoms are unique to women.
+People with HIV experience different symptoms in the early and late stages of infection.

 An HIV test is the only way to tell for sure whether you have HIV.

-A few weeks after infection, many people have flu-like symptoms, which then disappear after a while.
+A few weeks after getting HIV, many people have flu-like symptoms, which may last days or weeks.
 These symptoms can include fever, headache, tiredness, and enlarged lymph glands in the neck and groin area.
-Other people infected with HIV may have no symptoms.
+Some people may have no symptoms.

-AIDS is the late stage of HIV infection, when a person's immune system is severely weakened and has difficulty fighting infections and certain cancers.
-At this stage, serious symptoms occur that can include rapid weight loss; serious infections; pneumonia; recurrent fevers; prolonged swelling of the lymph glands; blotches on the skin; prolonged diarrhea; sores of the mouth, anus, or genitals; and memory loss, depression, and other neurologic disorders.
+AIDS is the most advanced stage of HIV, when a person's immune system is severely weakened and has difficulty fighting infections and certain cancers.
+At this stage, serious symptoms develop, such as:

-The National Institute of Allergy and Infectious Diseases has more comprehensive information about the symptoms of HIV/AIDS.
+HIV.gov has more comprehensive information about the symptoms of HIV.